Staff reports, attachments, and videos of meetings are posted at the bottom of this page.

 - Plan Commission Hearing: Wednesday, November 7, 4:00 PM

 - City Council Meeting: Tuesday, December 4, 7:00 PM

 I oppose the Conservation District.
 How can I demonstrate my opposition?

 Anyone, whether a resident of or property owner in the proposed district, is welcome to attend any of the public meetings and express your opposition.
 Citizens may also submit written comments to Ben LeRoy at firstname.lastname@example.org.

 Property owners within the proposed district have formal protest rights.
 As mentioned above, a formal protest by 40% of property owners triggers an approval threshold of six (6) members of the City Council.
-Following HPC nomination of the Conservation District, you will receive a letter informing you of the formal protest procedure.
-This website will be updated to reflect that information at that time as well.
+Following HPC nomination of the Conservation District, staff mailed protest forms and instructions to property owners within the proposed district.
+The protest form is also available for download here.